 OCMT 2025

-REGISTRATION IS OPEN NOVEMBER 15TH - JANUARY 31ST
+REGISTRATION IS OPEN NOVEMBER 15TH - JANUARY 29th

 The Online Conference for Music Therapy (OCMT) is a virtual meeting through which music therapists from around the world can learn and interact.
 This conference is presented in a 24-hour live format through an online platform.
 Each session is recorded and is made available for all registered participants to view for a period of one month after the live presentation.
-The recordings will be available within 24-48 hours after the conference is finished and will remain available for OCMT 2025 participants to view until March 2, 2025, 23:59 GMT, by logging into the OCMT conference archive in Zoom, our conference platform.
+The recordings will be available within 24-48 hours after the conference is finished and will remain available for OCMT 2025 participants to view until March 3, 2025, 23:59 GMT, by logging into the OCMT conference archive in Zoom, our conference platform.

-February 1, 2025; Midnight GMT – February 2, 2025; 23:59 GMT (In the Americas, the conference will begin between 5:00 and 8:00 PM on January 31st, 2025 and end between 5:00 and 8:00 PM on February 1st, 2025.)
+February 1, 2025; Midnight GMT – February 2, 2025; 23:59 GMT (In North America, the conference will begin between 5:00 and 8:00 PM on January 31st, 2025 and end between 5:00 and 8:00 PM on February 1st, 2025.)

 Recordings will remain open for four weeks following the close of the conference.
 Participants will receive specific communication via email as to how they may access these recordings as soon as they are made available.
-Certificates of completion will be delivered electronically once the required number of post-tests have been collected from the participant.
+Certificates of completion will be delivered electronically once the required number of course evaluations have been collected from the participant.

 This course has been approved for 15 CMTEs.
-To receive full CMTE credits available (15 hours), participants must view 12.5 hours of recordings (any combination of sessions and keynotes) and complete and electronically submit all post-tests by 23:59 GMT, March 5, 2023.
+To receive full CMTE credits available (15 hours), participants must view 12.5 hours of recordings (any combination of sessions and keynotes) and complete and electronically submit all post-tests by 23:59 GMT, March 3, 2025.

 This course has been approved for 22 CMTEs.
-To receive full CMTE credits available, participants must view all presentations (sessions and keynotes) and complete and electronically submit all post-tests by 23:59 GMT, March 5, 2023.
+To receive full CMTE credits available, participants must view all presentations (sessions and keynotes) and complete and electronically submit all post-tests by 23:59 GMT, March 3, 2025.

 OCMT will not offer less than 15 hours of CMTE hours.
 Participants may opt to earn 22 CMTEs.
+Decisions about CMTE level is made at registration and cannot be changed.

 Continuing Education credits in other countries will be determined and issued on a case by case basis.